michaeljclark/avar/README.md

 ## Overview

 `avar` supports cross-platform thread-safe static initialization in C11.
-C++11 supports thread-safe initialization of non-trivial global varaibles, meaning global variables that are initialized by running code.
-This is not easily possible in C11.
-The key problem is the necessity to prevent threads from accessing global state during initialization.
+C++11 supports thread-safe initialization of non-trivially constructed globals, meaning variables that are initialized by running code.
+This is not easy to do in C11 in a portable way.
+The problem is preventing other threads from accessing global state during initialization, and to do that, one requires both lock-free atomics and a sleeping lock.

 These are the requirements for C initialization support:

 - Initialization function should be run only once.
-- Should not have any unexpected race conditions.
+- Should not have unexpected race conditions during any period of time.
 - Should be lock-free, using only atomic operations post initialization.

 Safe static initialization that is thread-safe and cross-platform is hard.